budius/budius.github.io/all_collections/_posts/relation-between-the-view-and-its-viewmodel.md

 ---
 layout: post
-title: Jekyll Markdown
+title: The relation between the UI and its ViewModel
 date: 2023-06-07
-categories: ["andorid", "compose"]
+categories: ["android", "compose"]
 ---

 There is this link I've been exploring between `Views` and their `ViewModels`.